 While many students take part in team building and outdoor pursuits trips during their time in Villiers, our annual ski trip is the most popular of our extracurricular trips.
 Many students partake in this trip during Transition Year, usually during the February Mid-Term Break.

-These include national and international rugby and hockey tours, as well as music trips to London, language immersion and exchange trips to Washington, Paris, Spain and Japan.
+Opportunities to engage in overseas trips vary.
+In recent years, students have participated in international rugby and hockey tours, as well as language immersion and curricular trips to Washington, France, Germany, Spain, Iceland, and Japan.

 Debating and Public Speaking